 Using the kinetic energy calculator

 This kinetic energy calculator is useful for estimating the energy a body acquires through movement of any kind.
 For example, it can be used to calculate the kinetic energy of a person, vehicle (car, truck, train), plane, football, as well as for falling bodies that crash into the ground.
-It can also be used to calculate the kinetic energy of different kinds of projectiles.
+It can also be used to calculate the energy of different kinds of projectiles.
 To calculate the kinetic energy you need to know only the body's mass and velocity.
 Its acceleration does not matter since the energy is calculated at a particular moment of time.

 The output of the tool if calculating for kinetic energy is in Joules (J, kJ, MJ), Watt-hours (Wh, kWh), calories (Cal, kCal) and foot-pounds (ft-lbs).
 When the output of the tool is mass or velocity it is in both standard metric units and imperial ones, with the units automatically being adjusted depending on how big or small the resulting value is.

 Kinetic energy formulas